Union County Court Records

 Marriage Licenses

 The Probate Division issues marriage licenses in Union County.
-Applicants can begin the process through the marriage license application page on the county website.
+Start the process through the marriage license application page on the county website.
 Both parties must appear in person at the Probate Division office at 215 West 5th Street, Room 107, Marysville, OH 43040.

 Vital Records

-Marriage records created after 1951 are maintained by the Probate Division.
-Older marriage records are held at the Union County Records Center & Archives, located at 128 South Main Street, Marysville.
+Marriage records created after 1951 are held by the Probate Division.
+Older marriage records are kept at the Union County Records Center & Archives, located at 128 South Main Street, Marysville.
 Divorce records filed after 2004 are available through the Clerk of Courts; earlier records may also be at the Records Center.

 Birth and death certificates are administered by the Ohio Department of Health, Bureau of Vital Statistics.
 Ohio Revised Code Chapter 3705 governs access to these records.
 Birth records are generally restricted to authorized applicants, while death records are more broadly available.